Hemmingsson/Sketch-Title-Case/README.md

 ### What is Title Case

 Title case means that the first letter of each word is capitalized, except for certain small words, such as articles and short prepositions.
-For more detailed information about what is meant by title case

 # Installation